smarticoai/public-api/docs/api/interfaces/TTournamentDetailed.md

 > **custom\_section\_id**: `number`

-The ID of the custom section where the tournament is assigned The list of custom sections can be retrieved using _smartico.api.getCustomSections() method (TODO-API)
+The ID of the custom section where the tournament is assigned The list of custom sections can be retrieved using _smartico.api.getCustomSections() method

 #### Inherited from